PHPSocialNetwork/phpfastcache/docs/DRIVERS.md

    * A development driver that return true for everything including driverCheck().
 * Devrandom **(Added in V8.0.8)**
   * A development driver with configurable factor chance and data length.
+* Dynamodb **(Added in V9)**
+  * A very high-performance NoSQL driver using a key-value pair system.
+Be careful when flushing the table as it will delete and recreate the table due to a Dynamodb limitation.
 * Files
   * A file driver that use serialization for storing data for regular performances.
 A _$path_ config must be specified, else the system temporary directory will be used.
 * Leveldb